 While the shops and many restaurants on the River Walk are going to cost you, a morning lap around the river is absolutely free.

-4. Comanche Lookout Park
+4. Hike at Comanche Lookout Park

 96 acres, the fourth highest point in the county, and a haunted tower on the hill — Comanche Lookout Park has all you need.
 Native Americans, Spanish explorers, and other settlers used this high ground for centuries as a lookout point.

 The tower at the top of the hill was designed by a romantic WWI veteran who never got to see his dream of a Medieval castle realized.
 Today, you can hike 4.55 miles of paved and unpaved trails around the park and to the tower and back.

 The beautiful Gothic Revival style San Fernando Cathedral in San Antonio’s Main Plaza is one of the oldest cathedrals in the United States.
 A tomb in one of the front entrances claims to contain the remains of three Alamo heroes, Davy Crockett, William B. Travis, and James Bowie.